8.2 Administration and governance

 Numerous organisations and bodies play a role in developing cultural policy and delivering cultural services.
 They include Government Departments, State bodies, cultural institutions, local authorities, commercial bodies, the media, the voluntary sector, and various other national, regional and local organisations.

-Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People, 2014-2020 (Department of Children and Youth Affairs, 2014) states the government’s commitment to enabling greater access to arts and culture for all children and young people.
+Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People, 2014-2020 states the government’s commitment to enabling greater access to arts and culture for all children and young people.
 It promotes cross-agency collaboration for the benefit of young people.

 Creative Ireland (discussed further in Chapter 8.3) brings an enhanced level of coordination, focus and leadership to existing policies and initiatives across national and local government, State agencies, the arts and culture sector, Irish language speaking areas (Gaeltacht) and Irish language organisations, and will provide linkages to the private business and NGO sectors.
 Under Creative Ireland, the Government committed to encouraging strong mutually beneficial links between business and the arts community.
 The Creative Ireland Programme describes itself as a “collaboration – between central and local government, between culture and industry, between artists and policy makers – to facilitate an ecosystem of creativity”.

-Increased collaboration in recent years between the Department of Culture, Heritage and the Gaeltacht, and the Department of Education and Skills has provided the foundation for the Creative Youth - A Plan to Enable the Creative Potential of Every Child and Young Person (Government of Ireland, 2017) (Creative Youth Plan), under Pillar One of the Creative Ireland Programme (discussed further in Chapter 8.3).
+Increased collaboration in recent years between the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, and the Department of Education and Skills has provided the foundation for the Creative Youth - A Plan to Enable the Creative Potential of Every Child and Young Person (Government of Ireland, 2017) (Creative Youth Plan), under Pillar One of the Creative Ireland Programme (discussed further in Chapter 8.3).

 The Arts Council is the Irish government agency for developing the arts.
 It works in partnership with artists, arts organisations, public policy makers and others to build a central place for the arts in Irish life.